 Franklin Tree

 What a special plant!
 And now you are asking…

-Where do I find a Franklin Tree to buy?
+Where can I buy a Franklin Tree?

 We’re not going to lie to you—this plant may take a little bit of work to find.
-But it’s so worth it!
+But it’s so worth it.
 To help you find one quickly, here are four ways to source a Franklin Tree in your area:

+Franklin Tree